fayfaywcl/comp348ass1/README.md

 # comp348ass1

 all 1.- 7. function (work)
-and extra creaits tasks in 8.- 10. for extra credits (also work)
+and extra credits tasks in 8.- 10. for extra credits (also work)

 8. => 1.
 Visual Expense Breakdown: Print a basic text-based bar chart (e.g., using * characters)
 showing how income is distributed across different expense subtypes.